alayor/alayor.github.io/_posts/2017-11-05-How_much_test_coverage_should_I_have.markdown

 makes other people commit.

-When your boss asks us how much time we need to finish something, he or she is trying to make us commit to the schedule.
+When your boss asks us how much time we need to finish something, he or she is trying to make us commit to the project schedule.

-When we ask on the internet if we should have 100% coverage, we are looking for an answer saying we don't need or that we only need 80%.
+When we ask on the internet if we should have 100% coverage, we are looking for an answer saying **we don't need to** -- or that we only need 80%.

 There's always a fight between dogmatic and pragmatic people.
 If you're a dogmatic developer you probably follows a TDD process without skipping any steps.